cloudmesh-community/fa19-516-158/project/report.md

 ## Benchmark and Evaluation

-* Develop a test program to review Hadoop and Spark on Clusters
+* Developed a test program(word count) to review Hadoop and Spark on Clusters
+*

 ## References